heimrichhannot/contao-pdf-creator-bundle/README.md

       # Set a page format.
 This could be a standardized format like A3, A4, A5 or Legal, otherwise you can specify the format in millimeter (width x height, seperated by comma, for example 180,210).
       format:               A4
+      margins:

+        # Relative path from project to font file.
+        top:                  ~

+        # Name of the font family
+        left:                 ~

+        # Font style
+        bottom:               ~

+        # Font weight
+        right:                ~
+        unit:                 mm # One of "mm"
+      fonts:

+        # Prototype
+        -

+          # Relative path from project to font file.
+          path:                 ~

+          # Name of the font family
+          family:               ~

+          # Font style
+          style:                ~

+          # Font weight
+          weight:               ~

       # Set a pdf template (also known as master template), which will be the base template for the generated pdf files.
 Must be a path relative to the contao web root.
       base_template:        ~ # Example: files/media/news/news_base_template.pdf